A Haunting in Venice: Critical response

-US aggregator Audiences surveyed by CinemaScore gave the film an average grade of "B" on an A+ to F scale, same as the first two installments, while those polled at PostTrak gave it a 73% overall positive score, with 48% saying they would definitely recommend the film.
+US aggregator Metacritic, which uses a weighted average, assigned the film a score of 63 out of 100, based on 52 critics, indicating "generally favorable" reviews.
+Audiences surveyed by CinemaScore gave the film an average grade of "B" on an A+ to F scale, same as the first two installments, while those polled at PostTrak gave it a 73% overall positive score, with 48% saying they would definitely recommend the film.

 Jason Zinoman, writing for The New York Times, called the film a "whodunit with a splash of horror" and wrote: "In straddling genres, Haunting can get stuck in the middle.
 But there's fun to be had there.
 What's consistent is the elegant visuals – striking cinematography by Haris Zambarloukos – which mark this movie's real genre as lavish old-fashioned Hollywood entertainment."
 Justin Chang of the Los Angeles Times said: "What lingers from this movie isn't the usual assemblage of clues and red herrings [..] but a free-floating air of grief, much of it rooted in the characters' turbulent memories of the war just a few years earlier".
 Similar sentiment was echoed by Ann Hornaday of The Washington Post who described the film as "moody"; they both praised the cast's performances.

 Matt Zoller Seitz acclaimed the screenplay, direction and production values and said: "Movies are rarely directed in this style anymore".
 He added that it was an "empathetic portrayal of the death-haunted mentality of people from Branagh's parents' generation".
 Seitz and critic Michael Phillips (the Chicago Tribune) named it best of Branagh's Hercule Poirot films.
 The latter found the cast's acting "pretty crafty".

 Some critics pointed out that the film struggled in its character development.
 Kristen Lopez, writing for TheWrap, felt that almost all the characters were underdeveloped due to the attention given to the production values, but praised the performances, singling out Reilly, Dornan and Yeoh.

 In a negative review, critic Caryn James found the film "uninvolving" and said: "The new film is much pokier in its pacing, with duller characters".
 She commended Branagh, Fey and Cottin's performances, while stating that so many actors in the cast were "sleepwalking".
 In an equally negative review, David Fear of Rolling Stone called the film "anemic and sluggish" and said audiences would be "bored to death."